Quick summary

 If your employer has a claim for compensation against you, it may only set it off against the employee’s claim for wages, salary, remuneration under the agreement and compensation for wages or salary, and only make deductions from wages on the basis of the agreement on deductions from wages.

 A completely separate area is the liability of an employee for damage to a company vehicle.
-For example, if a driver causes an accident through negligence, the employer can claim damages up to a statutory limit.
+For example, if a driver causes an accident through negligence, the employer can claim damages up to the statutory limit.
 However, if intent or drink-driving is proven, compensation is payable in full.
 Even in these cases, it can be useful to have appropriate professional indemnity insurance in place.

 Tip for article